prince-college/prince-college.github.io/README.md

 # princecollege
 Website of my school Athugalpura Prince College

-If you want to be a Dev of this website Contact me via
+If you want to be a Dev of this website Contact me.

- sahan.user@gmail.com